dmpop/pellicola/README.md

 ## Installation and Usage

 1. Install the required packages.
 On Debian and Ubuntu, this can be done by running the following command as root: `apt-get install apache2 php5 php5-gd git`
-2. In the terminal, switch to the root directory of the server (e.g., */var/www*) and use the `git clone git clone https://github.com/dmpop/mejiro.git` command as root to fetch the latest source code.
+2. In the terminal, switch to the root directory of the server (e.g., */var/www*) and use the `git clone https://github.com/dmpop/mejiro.git` command as root to fetch the latest source code.
 Alternatively, you can download the ZIP archive and extract it into the document root of the server.
 3. Open the *index.php* file in a text editor and edit settings.
 This step is optional.
 4. Put photos into the *photos* directory (*.jpg*, *jpeg*, *.JPG*, and *.JPEG* files only).
 5. Make the *mejiro* directory writable by the server using the `chown www-data -R mejiro` command as root.